huaweicloud/terraform-provider-huaweicloud/docs/data-sources/cce_clusters.md

 * `authentication_mode` - The authentication mode of the cluster, possible values are x509 and rbac.
 Defaults to **rbac**.

 * `masters` - The advanced configuration of master nodes.
+Structure is documented below.

 * `security_group_id` - The security group ID of the cluster.